UW-Hydro/bmorph/docs/evaluation.rst

 .. image:: Figures/KL_Div_Comparison.png
     :alt: Three box and whisker plots labeld KIOW, YUMW, and BUM compare Annual KL Divergence between reference and 5 scenarios: Raw, IBC_U, IBC_C, SCBC_U, and SCBC_C.

 Box & Whisker plots are useful for representing statistics that only require a single axis such as `KL Divergence <Kullback-Leibler Divergence (KL Divergence)>`_ or `KGE <Kling-Gupta Efficiency (KGE)>`_.
-The above plot is produced from ``kl_divergence_annual_compare`` to compare KL Divergence with respect to reference flows for raw and the four `bias correction methods <bias_correction.rst/bmorph Overview>`_.
+The above plot is produced from `bmorph.evaluation.plotting.kl_divergence_annual_compare <https://bmorph.readthedocs.io/en/develop/api.html#bmorph.evaluation.plotting.kl_divergence_annual_compare>` to compare KL Divergence with respect to reference flows for raw and the four `bias correction methods <bias_correction.rst/bmorph Overview>`_.
 Being able to view KL Divergence for different scenarios side-by-side helps to provide a better understanding of how well probability distributions are being fitted across the entire time provided.

 Simple River Network
 --------------------

 The Simple River Network, or SRN, is a graphical, psuedo-physical diagnostic tool used to visualize watershed models.
-Utilizing <NetworkX's <https://networkx.org/>`_ nodal network structure, SRNs represent each river segment, or <seg <data.rst/Common Naming Conventions>`_, as a singular SegNode and connects them according to the watershed's topology.
+Utilizing `NetworkX's <https://networkx.org/>`_ nodal network structure, SRNs represent each river segment, or <seg `data.rst/Common Naming Conventions>`_, as a singular SegNode and connects them according to the watershed's topology.
 Each SRN is color-codable to assigned data values, such as percent bias, so you can visualize where issues may appear in the watershed during ``bmorph`` bias correction to more easily understand spatial patterns of bias correction in the network.

 .. image:: Figures/crb_srn_example.png
     :alt: Nodal network of the Columbia River Basin showing river segement connections and color-coded by Pfaffsetter basin.